 From early in his career Steichen was regarded as an innovative portrait photographer.
 His portraits of Auguste Rodin encapsulated the essence of the sculptor; his portraits of actors encapsulated the essence of their roles.
 The photograph of Paul Robeson as Emperor Jones was taken for ‘Vanity Fair’ magazine: ‘’Vanity Fair’ was the magazine of talent, intellect, wit, culture and power’1 and Robeson had just signed on to appear in the film of the eponymous Eugene O’Neill play.
 He had played Emperor Jones in the 1925 stage play and was one of the first African–American men to play serious roles in the primarily white American theatre.

 1. Tucker A W 1984, 'Works on paper: Edward Steichen: the Condé Nast years', Museum of Fine Arts, Houston np

 © Art Gallery of New South Wales Photography Collection Handbook, 2007

-Judy Annear, Photography: Art Gallery of New South Wales Collection, 2007, 30 (illus.).
+Judy Annear, Photography: Art Gallery of New South Wales Collection, 'The photograph and portraiture', pg.15-31, Sydney, 2007, 30 (illus.).

-Judy Annear, American beauty: from Muybridge to Goldin, Domain, 2003. no catalogue numbers
+Judy Annear, American beauty: from Muybridge to Goldin, Sydney, 2003. no catalogue numbers

 Barbara Haskell, Edward Steichen, New York, 2000.